johnblat/vscode-psx-all-in-one/scratch.md

 - **Playstation 2 Console**
     - Used to format a PSX memory card and install FreePSXBoot on it.
     - A PS2 is used because it is a device that contains both a PSX memory card slot and a USB port.
 If you don't use a PS2, you would need a PSX memory card reader/writer that could be used with your PC.
 This would involve buying a specialized device, or DIYing one yourself.
-- **Disc Reader/Writer**
+- **disk Reader/Writer**
-    - Used to burn CD-R discs with your program on it.
+    - Used to burn CD-R disks with your program on it.
     - Can be used to make a copy of a PSX game you own to test that it works on a modded PSX.
 > :pencil2: Creating or obtaining the FreeMcBoot memory card, the USB stick contents, and the FreePSXBoot memory card will be covered later